Getting Started

 - Fast startup, no container overhead

-- Uses your system GPU for hardware-accelerated encoding (with
+- Can use your system GPU for hardware-accelerated encoding (with

 --gpu) - Best for iterative development